rsg73626/data-visualization/README.md

      - A list of color values separated by `;` to fill each group that composes the columns. **[ optional, default value = gray scale ]**
      - Press "Generate".

-### Exemples of stacked bar charts generated with the lib
+### Exemples of stacked bars charts generated with the lib

 <img src="readme-images/stackedbar1.png" alt="Image of a stacked bar chart generated with this lib." width="200px" height="200px"/><img src="readme-images/stackedbar2.png" alt="Image of a stacked bar chart generated with this lib." width="200px" height="200px"/><img src="readme-images/stackedbar3.png" alt="Image of a stacked bar chart generated with this lib." width="200px" height="200px"/><img src="readme-images/stackedbar4.png" alt="Image of a stacked bar chart generated with this lib." width="200px" height="200px"/>